 Summing It All Up

-In the end, there are few take-aways for all who going through their midlife years.
+In the end, there are few take-aways regarding the midlife crisis for women.

 Remember that it is more about an opportunity for a re-assessment, improving your life and relationships, not about going haywire in your behavior.

 Rather than being scared, you can anticipate it with excitement—it is finally the time to “put your ducks in order” and focus on what truly matters to you.